-I am writing with important information regarding a recent security incident at Messiah University.
-The privacy and security of the personal information we maintain is of the utmost importance to our institution.
-Accordingly, we want to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your information.
+The privacy and security of the personal information we maintain is of the utmost importance to Nissan North America, Inc. ("Nissan").
+We're writing with important information regarding a data security incident at a third-party service provider for Nissan that involved some of your information.
+We want to provide you with information about the incident, explain the services we are providing to you, and let you know that we continue to take significant measures to protect your information.